aw12051996/myEvent_API/README.md

 ### Setup

-For the server setup, first, make sure your MySQL services is running fine.
-In `server` directory, you'll find `config.json` inside `config` folder.
+For the setup, first, running Xampp and make sure your MySQL and Apache services is running fine.
+In project directory, you'll find `config.json` inside `config` folder.
 Open and edit the `development` configuration to match your database setup.

 ```
   "development": {